 In September 2013 the then Prime Minister, David Cameron, announced the introduction of a new transferable tax allowance for married couples and civil partners.
 From April 2015 spouses and partners would be allowed to transfer £1,000 of their own personal tax allowance to their partner, provided neither of them were higher rate taxpayers.
 In the March 2015 Budget it was confirmed that the personal allowance would be £10,500 for 2015/16, so that the ‘marriage allowance’, as it is sometimes called, would be set at £1,050.
 The allowance would be set at 10% of the personal allowance in future years.

 Initially eligible couples were required to register online for the ‘marriage allowance’, but taxpayers can now do so by calling HMRC’s helpline on 0300 200 3300.
 Couples who register after the beginning of the tax year are still be entitled to the full annual allowance.
 The general time limit for making a claim for repayment of overpaid tax is four years, so that eligible couples who have not claimed for the tax year 2015/16 will have until 5 April 2020 to do so.

-In the Autumn Budget on 22 November, the Chancellor Philip Hammond, announced that the personal allowance would be £11,850 from April 2018, and the ‘marriage allowance’ would be £1,190 for 2018/19.
-As recipients use the transferred allowance to offset against their liability to basic rate tax, which is charged at 20%, the allowance will be worth up to £238.
-The Government has also announced that claims for the allowance will be allowed in cases where a partner has died before the claim was made, and that these claims will be able to be backdated by up to 4 years.
+In the 2018 Budget the then Chancellor Philip Hammond, announced that the personal allowance would be £12,500 from April 2019, and the ‘marriage allowance’ would be £1,250 for 2019/20.
+As recipients use the transferred allowance to offset against their liability to basic rate tax, which is charged at 20%, the allowance may be worth up to £250.
+Prior to this, the Government had amended the statutory provisions for the allowance, to allow claims in cases where a partner has died before the claim was made; claims may be backdated by up to 4 years.

 This note gives a short history of the withdrawal of the married couple’s allowance, and the introduction of the marriage allowance.
 A second Library paper discusses the development of the new marriage allowance, in the context of wider debates about the way in which the tax system treats married persons.